PC842-001-T Pacific Scientific

 Frequently Asked Questions about PC842-001-T:

-Q: What kind of command interface does the servo drive use?
+Q: Which network interface does the PC842-001-T servo drive use for command communication?

-A: It features a SERCOS Network command interface.
+A: This model features a SERCOS Network as its command interface.